United States · duration itinerary

 - Morning~180 minCountry Music Hall of Fame and Museummuseum

-→ A short walk or quick rideshare from the Country Music Hall of Fame. - Afternoon~90 minRyman Auditoriumlandmark
+→ A short drive or rideshare from the Country Music Hall of Fame. - Afternoon~90 minRyman Auditoriumlandmark

-- Check the schedule for potential matinee shows or special events.
+- Check the schedule for potential matinee performances during your visit.

 - Morning~90 minThe Parthenonlandmark